ls1intum/Artemis/docs/user/lti.rst

 This guide is structured as follows:

 #.
-Overview: Begin this section by understanding the importance of LTI and its role in enhancing the interoperability between Artemis and LMS platforms.
+Overview: Begin this section by understanding the importance of LTI and role in enhancing the interoperability between Artemis and LMS platforms.
 #.
 Preparation Steps: Before proceeding with LTI integration, ensure your Artemis platform is prepared by following the `Enabling Online Course`_ section.
 #.
-Registration Process: If your LMS supports `Dynamic Registration`_ or requires `Manual Registration`_, follow the specific steps outlined in the `Register Artemis with the platform`_ section.
+Registration Process: If your LMS supports `Dynamic Registration`_ or requires `Manual Registration`_, follow the steps outlined in the `Register Artemis with the platform`_ section.
 #.
 Linking Courses and Exercises: The `Sharing access to a course`_ and `Link creation via Deep Linking`_ sections provide detailed instructions for linking Artemis exercises with your LMS, ensuring a seamless experience for students.
 #.
 Platform-Specific Instructions: For detailed instructions tailored to Moodle or edX, refer to the respective sections that guide you through each step of the configuration process.
 #.
 Common Issues: Should you encounter any challenges, the `Common Issues`_ section addresses typical problems and their solutions.